 Our audit and finance committee is composed of three independent directors, all of whom are financially literate.
-In addition, the Board has determined that Mr. Renken, an independent director and the chairman of the audit and finance committee, qualifies as an "audit committee financial expert" as defined by the SEC, as does Mr. Donald R. Rudkin.
+In addition, the Board has determined that Mr. Rudkin, an independent director and the chairman of the audit and finance committee, qualifies as an "audit committee financial expert" as defined by the SEC.
 The audit and finance committee operates under a written charter, which reflects the requirements regarding audit committees under the NASDAQ Rules and The Sarbanes-Oxley Act of 2002.
 A copy of the audit and finance committee charter is available on the Company's website at www.limoneira.com.